 Insufficient break time

-At the live event, there are often several things going on.
+At the live meetings and events, there are often several things going on.
 This allows the attendees to move about and look at different things.
 Hybrid events, however, don’t have such luxury.

 The most that’s happening is a few talks at the same time.
 It can be very draining to stay focused on just one thing – and difficult.
-The solution is to add more breaks for the audience to regain their focus.
+The solution is to add more breaks for the audience to regain their focus and keep attendees engaged.
 And we don’t mean stopping all the activity for an hour here or there.

 Rather we suggest moving towards slightly different activities.
 For example networking, or maybe a performance?
 An icebreaker would be great to not just let the audience rest a little but also to engage them further.
 One of key benefits of hybrid events is that it allows you to deliver new ideas you wouldn’t have otherwise considered.